stilldavid/userland-book/literary_problem/index.md

 Notice that `<freeverse>` bit?
 It kind of looks like an HTML tag, but it's not.
 What it actually does is tell my blog script that it should format the text it contains like a poem.
-The specifics don't matter a lot for our purposes, but it's going to come in handy, because the first thing I want to do is get a list of all the entries that contain poems.
+The specifics don't matter for our purposes (yet), but this convention is going to come in handy, because the first thing I want to do is get a list of all the entries that contain poems.

 Remember `grep`?